-Psychology majors also select from a variety of other courses placing emphasis on specific topics such as neuroscience and experimental methods (e.g., physiological psychology & cognitive processes) and clinical practice (e.g., abnormal psychology & basic counseling techniques).
-An advanced seminar in a special topic in psychology or an advanced research methods course functions as a capstone to the program, helping students to integrate information from their previous studies.
+Psychology majors then select from a variety of other courses representing a breadth of areas, including experimental methods (e.g., cognitive); clinical practice (e.g., abnormal); diversity (e.g., social); and applied and integrated approaches (e.g., lifespan development).
+An advanced seminar in a special topic in psychology functions as a capstone to the program.

-Many Psychology majors hope to find careers as psychologists.
-Such careers typically require a doctoral degree (a Ph.D. or Psy.D.), for which the Elmira College undergraduate major in psychology provides an excellent base.
-As professionals, psychologists work in diverse settings, including those that are clinical (e.g., doing counseling and psychotherapy), industrial (e.g., selecting and managing employees), and those that are educational (as school psychologists and academic researchers).
+Professional careers within psychology typically require an advanced degree (a master's or doctorate).
+Psychologists can work in a variety of settings, including those that are clinical (e.g., counseling and psychotherapy), industrial (e.g., selecting and managing employees), and those that are educational (as school psychologists and academic researchers).

-Other Psychology majors look to careers in other areas, but find useful the skills and information they have learned.
-Skills such as scientific hypothesis testing, cultural sensitivity, attention to multiple factors in determining behavior, working with uncertainty, and probabilistic thinking are all learned in Psychology courses.
-These skills transfer readily to careers in the sciences, allied health professions, and the business world.
+The undergraduate major in psychology at Elmira College provides an excellent base for graduate education.
+However, skills such as scientific hypothesis testing, cultural sensitivity, attention to multiple explanations of behavior, and working with uncertainty, are all learned in psychology courses, and are readily transferable to careers in the sciences, allied health professions, and the business world.

 Visit the College Bulletin for a full listing of Psychology courses and descriptions.